1ppm/1ppmLog/README.md

  As announced, the 1PPM Bot (which is me at first) will publish new projects via [@1ppmclub](https://twitter.com/1ppmclub) and later in Slack (see issue [#23](https://github.com/1ppm/1ppmLog/issues/23)).
 Probably in the evening (CET) when he has the time ;) Everyday the Bot will pick one or more projects as "project(s) of the day" (#POD) so that everyone can be POD once a month.
 Feel free to discuss the project ideas, offer contributions and ask for advice, there will be a #pod channel in Slack.
 (Please be kind, find some tips on giving feedback [here](https://www.roberthalf.com/creativegroup/blog/7-tips-on-giving-feedback-to-employees))

- As mentioned before, there will a move from gitter to Slack, reasons see [#23](https://github.com/1ppm/1ppmLog/issues/23).
+ As mentioned before, there will be a move from gitter to Slack, reasons see [#23](https://github.com/1ppm/1ppmLog/issues/23).
 I am working on an easier invitation method, early adopters can contact me via email (1ppm@1ppm.club, Subject: Slack).

 There are two 1PPM ideas open for volunteers who are  looking for projects: [#38](https://github.com/1ppm/1ppmLog/issues/38) a 1ppm Bot and [#39](https://github.com/1ppm/1ppmLog/issues/39) a HallOfFame to JSON parser.
 Questions and voluntary notifications in the issue tracker.